 2. Depending on the reason that you have contacted us or we have contacted you we will hold the following information about you:

-3. When you visit the BVRLA website, we automatically collect certain information about your device, including information about your web browser, IP address, time zone, and some of the cookies that are installed on your device.
-Additionally, as you browse the website, we collect information about the individual web pages that you view, what websites or search terms referred you to the BVRLA website and information about how you interact with the website.
+3. When you visit our website, we automatically collect certain information about your device, including information about your web browser, IP address, time zone, and some of the cookies that are installed on your device.
+Additionally, as you browse the website, we collect information about the individual web pages that you view, what websites or search terms referred you to our website and information about how you interact with our website.
 We refer to this automatically-collected information as “Device Information.”

 We collect Device Information using the following technologies: